arthurmrodr/personal-website/content/authors/admin/_index.md

 <br/>

 I am an Economics MSc candidate at PUC-Rio.
-My research interests are applied microeconomics, industrial organization, causal inference and econometrics.
-Besides my research, I collaborate on [RioMais Initiative](https://riomais.org/) and have worked on economic and public policy consultancy.
-You can download my CV [here](https://drive.google.com/file/d/1Hf9xPZaMs6nEQKlIo89K1BhiTuXYY7IX/view?usp=sharing).
+My research interests lie in applied economics, ranging from empirical industrial organization to development.
+Besides my research, I collaborate on RioMais Initiative and have worked on economic and public policy consultancy.
+You can download my CV [here](https://drive.google.com/file/d/1-5aahhn-XJ7-U_RuFrdZXELXpFnnRl9X/view?usp=sharing).

-When not working, you can probably find me sailing, playing (bad) online chess or attending the nearest football match.